sachin4840/faceDetection/README.md

 6.This code send only one pic to cloud so we will make cronjob to restart service to get best picture and send it to cloud

-7. type sudo cronjob -e in terminal
+7. type cronjob -e in terminal

  at the end of the file add these two tines